top of page

 The philosophical writing of the American Pragmatists has been described as the first empirically responsible philosophy, which drew upon the best cognitive science of the age.
 The philosopher John J. McDermott once described Pragmatism as 'truing the wheel' reflecting our need to periodically reassess our experiences in the flux of life.

-Oil and acyrlic on canvas 270x80cm
+Oil and acyrlic on canvas 270x80cm - Sold

 Past work